 As a researcher on the ERC project ‘Knowing Each Other,’ I work with the rest of the team to research everyday religious interactions in south-west Nigeria.
-I particularly work on qualitative and quantitative analysis of fieldwork results, including a large-scale surveys and interviews.
+I particularly work on qualitative and quantitative analysis of fieldwork results, including a large-scale survey and interviews carried out in south-west Nigeria by our project team.
 I am interested in how knowledge of others is generated through encounters, whether in person or through texts.

-My doctoral research was in the field of Yoruba and English print culture in southwestern Nigeria, with a focus on travel writing but in relation to broader forms, genres and media such as novels, newspapers, historical writing and autobiography.
-My thesis and subsequent publications explore the ways Nigerians have represented the heterogeneity of Nigeria to themselves and to the world, and particularly discuss the relationship between travel and local cosmopolitanisms, narrative, knowledge, texts, genre, translation, migration and the growth of a local Yoruba-English print culture across the twentieth century.
-I am currently developing a monograph based on my doctoral research, with additional archival research.
+My other research interests include print culture, Yoruba language, the anthropology of texts, cosmopolitanism, and the relationship between texts and knowledge.
+My publications explore the ways Nigerians have represented the heterogeneity of Nigeria to themselves and to the world, and particularly discuss the relationship between travel and local cosmopolitanisms, narrative, knowledge, texts, genre, translation, migration and the growth of a local Yoruba-English print culture across the twentieth century.